MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/manage-content/manage-course-category/move-course-content-across-training-instance.md

 ## Step 2 - Import the course content to another training portal instance

-1. On the Community Training portal instance where you want to upload the course content, after login [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. On the Microsoft Community Training portal instance where you want to upload the course content, after login [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 2. Under Courses tab, [**create a new category**](../../create-content/create-course-category/create-a-category.md) or select an existing category where you want to upload the content